Disney Plus Australia review

 TV shows on Disney Plus in Australia

-You can find the complete list of shows and movies here but we’ve also picked out some of the best Disney Plus TV shows available in Australia, including Gargoyles, Lizzie McGuire and Star Wars: Rebels, Star Wars: The Clone Wars, The Simpsons, just to name a few.
+You can find every TV show that was added with Disney Plus Star in our guide but we’ve also picked out some of the best TV shows available to stream on the service in Australia, including Gargoyles, Lizzie McGuire, Star Wars: Rebels and The Mandalorian just to name a few.

 There’s also a huge selection of National Geographic documentaries to stream.

-There aren’t as many original Disney Plus movies in production as there are TV shows, but there’s a small handful of original movies such as the Lady and the Tramp adaptation, Anna Kendrick and Bill Hader’s Christmas flick, Noelle and… wait for it, a new Phineas and Ferb movie on the way.
+There aren’t as many original Disney Plus movies in production as there are TV shows, but there are a small handful of original movies such as the Lady and the Tramp adaptation, Anna Kendrick and Bill Hader’s Christmas flick, Noelle and… wait for it… a new Phineas and Ferb movie.
 I mean, what more could you want.

 We’ve dug through the entire list of movies available and have put together a solid binge list of the very best movies on Disney Plus.

-What devices can you watch Disney Plus on?
+What devices can I watch Disney Plus on?

-If you’re looking to stream Disney Plus, there’s a healthy lineup of compatible devices available (and more than likely, a device you already own).
-There are the usual mobile and tablet suspects (iPhone and Android), then there are set-top boxes such as Apple TV, streaming media devices like Chromecast and Fire TV Stick, gaming consoles like PlayStation 4 and Xbox One, and Samsung, LG, Sony and TCL Smart TVs.
+If you’re looking to watch Disney Plus, there’s a healthy line-up of compatible streaming devices available (see our recommendations here).
+There are the usual mobile and tablet suspects (iPhone and Android), then there are set-top boxes such as Apple TV, streaming media devices like Chromecast and Fire TV Stick, gaming consoles (PlayStation and Xbox) and Samsung, LG, Sony and TCL Smart TVs.

 If you don’t have a compatible device, you can always stream Disney Plus via your web browser on PC or Mac.